Al-Shafi-Github/Al-Shafi-Github/README.md

 <h1 align="center">Hi 👋, I'm Abdullah Al Shafi</h1>
 <h3 align="center">A passionate software engineer from Bangladesh.
 Graduated from North South University -Bangladesh.
 I worked as a full-stack developer at Golden Harvest Info Tech.
-Currently Working as a lab instructor at Independent University Bangladesh (IUB), also a researcher of RioT Lab, IUB.
+I also worked as a lab instructor at the Independent University Bangladesh (IUB) and graduate researcher at RioT Lab, IUB.
+Currently working at Samsung R&D Institute Bangladesh.
 Throughout my four years of academic journey, I’ve become skilled in various programming languages, including C, C++, Java, PHP, and Python.
 I love to code in Python.
-Subsequently, working on Machine Learning, Neural Network, and NLP projects</h3>
+Subsequently, working on Machine Learning, Neural Networks, and NLP projects</h3>

-- 🔭 I’m currently working on **Medical Imaging**
+- 🔭 I’m currently working on **CD and SCM Management**

 - 🌱 I’m currently learning **AgentiC AI**